jmackinnon3178/cs4120-project/data/README.md

 ## Download Instructions

-1. Download student.zip from this link: https://archive.ics.uci.edu/dataset/320/student+performance
+~~1.
+Download student.zip from this link: https://archive.ics.uci.edu/dataset/320/student+performance~~
-2. Unzip student.zip and place extracted files in cs4120-project/data/datasets
+~~2.
+Unzip student.zip and place extracted files in cs4120-project/data/datasets~~

+Dataset is imported automatically, no need for manual downloading and copying of the dataset

 ## Dataset Information